APPLICATION PERIOD FOR 2023 IS NOW CLOSED.

 Kicking off her career, Judy interned in the City Manager’s Office in the City of San Dimas and in a grant program for the Los Angeles Police Department.
 She also later interned in Coventry, England and Hiddenburg, Germany.
 Judy saw great value in these experiences and wanted others to have the same opportunities.
 As a result, Judy donated part of her estate to set up this scholarship fund so individuals with a passion for local government could immerse themselves directly in the work.

-CCMF will launch the Judy L. Kelsey Memorial Fund award program in Summer 2020.
-Each program year, CCMF will grant two (2) awards of $5,000 each to two (2) California cities/towns to enable summer internships: $5,000 will come from Judy’s estate, and CCMF will match another $5,000.
+CCMF launched the Judy L. Kelsey Memorial Fund award program in Summer 2020.
+Each program year, CCMF will grant an award of five thousand dollars ($5,000) each to two (2) California cities/towns to enable summer internships: $5,000 will come from Judy’s estate, and CCMF will match another $5,000.
+NOTE: CCMF will reimburse a city at the culmination of the internship.

-CCMF will aim to announce the winners by Monday, May 11, 2020.
-A committee of 2-3 members of the CCMF Board of Trustees will review applications and determine the two winners based on, but not limited to, these criteria:
+A committee from the CCMF Board of Trustees will review applications and determine the two winners based on, but not limited to, these criteria:

 - Perceived socioeconomic need for an internship